georgeheginbotham/Go-Fish-Video/exampleSite/content/english/privacy-policy.md

 • To contact you to fill out surveys and participate in other types of market research.
 • To customize our website according to your online behavior and personal preferences.
 Safeguarding and Securing the Data
-[name] is committed to securing your data and keeping it confidential. [name] has done all in its power to prevent data theft, unauthorized access, and disclosure by implementing the latest technologies and software, which help us safeguard all the information we collect online.
+Go Fish Video is committed to securing your data and keeping it confidential.
+Go Fish Video has done all in its power to prevent data theft, unauthorized access, and disclosure by implementing the latest technologies and software, which help us safeguard all the information we collect online.
 Our Cookie Policy